joestubbs/coe379L-sp24/docs/unit02/model_quality.rst

 right away.
 What if this was an important email?

 Along these lines, do you ever get messages from vendors, etc., along the lines of "Check your spam folder for my email"?
-I find these messages annoying.
-Like, the whole point of the spam folder is that I *don't* have to look at it.
+This seems like a case of spam detection failing.
+Isn't the whole point of the spam folder that I *don't* have to look at it?
 If I am always checking up on the spam folder to make sure I didn't miss anything important, it pretty much defeats the whole purpose, doesn't it?

 **Example: Diabetes Detection**